Skip to main content

 " No, you will teach him archery like you."

 The husband and wife spend the night arguing about the baby.
-Abhimanyu dreamt of playing with his baby, and Uttara smiled looking at them.
+Abhimanyu dreamt of playing with his baby, and Uttara smiled, looking at them.
 Her happy face.
 Their happy family.

 The Pandavas rejoiced in the coming of the future ge

 neration.
 The one who would be born valiant like his father and graceful like his mother.
 They held a grand feast.
-Amidst destruction there was creation.
-Amidst death new life.
+Amidst destruction, there was creation.
+Amidst death, new life.

-" What is wrong Madhav?"
+" What is wrong, Madhav?"

-" What is it to not know a father Panchali?"
+" What is it to not know a father, Panchali?"
 It was his strange talk again.

 " What?
-Who are you talking of?"
+Who are you talking about?"

 Krishna set his eyes at a distance.
 Away from the crowd, Arjunputra was talking to his wife.
 Two teenagers in love, eyes full of hopes and dreams, and Krishna looked away.
 Sometimes it was a curse knowing things.
 Today was one such day.
 He walked back into the crowd with Panchali, the ever-smiling Krishna, hiding the harsh future in his smile.

-The original texts of Jaya and references mostly suggest Abhimanyu did not know his wife was pregnant.
+The original texts of Jaya and references mostly suggest that Abhimanyu did not know his wife was pregnant.
 However, some later translations put forward the idea that he did know.

 Popular posts from this blog